-- identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board); - reviewing and evaluating incumbent directors; - recommending to the Board for selection candidates for election to the Board; - making recommendations to the Board regarding the membership of the committees of the Board; - assessing the performance of the Board; and - overseeing and reviewing the Company's corporate governance functions on behalf of the Board.
+- · identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board); - · reviewing and evaluating incumbent directors; - recommending to the Board for selection candidates for election to the Board; - making recommendations to the Board regarding the membership of the committees of the Board; - · assessing the performance of the Board; and - overseeing and reviewing the Company's corporate governance functions on behalf of the Board.

-The Nominating and Corporate Governance Committee met two times during 2017.
+The Nominating and Corporate Governance Committee met two times during 2018.
 The Board has adopted a written Nominating and Corporate Governance Committee charter that is available to our stockholders at www.kempharm.com.

+The Nominating and Corporate Governance Committee appreciates the value of thoughtful Board refreshment, and regularly identifies and considers qualities, skills and other director attributes that would enhance the composition of the Board.
 The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements, being over 21 years of age and having the highest personal integrity and ethics.
-The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment, independence for purposes of the NASDAQ listing standards, diversity and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
+The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to the affairs of the Company, demonstrated excellence in his or her field, having the ability to exercise sound business judgment, independence for purposes of the Nasdaq listing standards, diversity and having the commitment to rigorously represent the long-term interests of the Company's stockholders.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board, the operating requirements of the Company and the long-term interests of stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity, age, skills and such other factors as it deems appropriate, given the current needs of the Board and the Company, to maintain a balance of knowledge, experience and capability.
 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to the Company during their terms, including the number of meetings attended, level of participation, quality of performance and any other relationships and transactions that might impair the directors' independence.
-In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent, which determination is based upon applicable NASDAQ listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
+In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations and the advice of counsel, if necessary.
 The Nominating and Corporate Governance committee then uses its network of contacts to compile a list of potential candidates, but may also engage, if it deems appropriate, a professional search firm.
 The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board.
 The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board by majority vote.